smussenden/data-journalism-19-spring/README.md

 * MySQL Workbench, available for free [here](https://www.mysql.com/products/workbench/).
 * Atom, a text editor available for free [here](https://atom.io/).

+Note: I am much better at debugging problems with Macs than I am with PC.
+I encourage you to use Macs for this class, if possible.

 ### Grading

-* IRE Handbook Assignment - 5%
 * Exam 1 - 12.5%
 * Exam 2 - 12.5%
 * Data Acquisition Project - 20%
 * Data Analysis Project - 20%
-* Pass/Fail Take-Home and In-Class Lab Assignments - 25%
+* Pass/Fail Homework and In-Class Lab Assignments - 30%
 * Participation - 5%
 * Note: there is no final exam in this course.